pflanze/functional-perl/README.md

   been released to CPAN yet for this reason

-* some modules may be replaced with other more widely used ones in the interest of keeping with the common base
+* some modules may be replaced with other more widely used ones in the interest of staying with the common base

 * tutorials are not complete yet, and less experienced Perl programmers will have difficulties writing or debugging code in this